[Read the previous post in this series here.]

-Thomas Mallon, in his A Book of One’s Own, asserted that all journals/diaries are for some other reader(s).
-That the thought of posterity and someone else reading them after one is gone is evident in the self-conscious, literary flourishes of many famous diarists like Samuel Pepys and Virginia Woolf, or in the explicitly-stated intentions of others like Anaïs Nin or the Goncourt Brothers.
+Thomas Mallon, in his A Book of One’s Own, asserts that all journals/diaries are for some other reader(s).
+He believes that the thought of posterity and someone else reading them after one is gone is evident in the self-conscious, literary flourishes of many famous diarists like Samuel Pepys and Virginia Woolf, or in the explicitly-stated intentions of others like Anaïs Nin or the Goncourt Brothers.

 After reading hundreds of diaries in the last several years, I’ve come to feel sure of three things.
 One is that writing books is too good an idea to be left to authors; another is that almost no one has had an easy life; and the third is that no one ever kept a diary for just himself.

-Ronald Blythe, in Pleasures of Diaries, took a somewhat contrarian position that, particularly for those diarists for whom the writing is a compulsive daily activity, it is a manifestation of a neurotic need.
-That said, he too concurred that, ultimately:
+Ronald Blythe, in Pleasures of Diaries, takes a somewhat contrarian position that, particularly for those diarists for whom the writing is a compulsive daily activity, it is a manifestation of a neurotic need.
+That said, he too concurs that, ultimately:

 The number of diaries which have been scrupulously kept for the diarist’s eyes alone must be comparatively minute.
 Lurking in the most private journals is the tremulous thought that, one day, they will get into other hands?